 3. WD Gold 4TB Enterprise Class Hard disk drive

-Consider it as the best choice when you have to store large data on a commercial scale.
+Consider it the best choice when you have to store large data on a commercial scale.
 It has impressive read and write speeds when compared to Seagate’s 12TB offering.
 You would find the price is comparatively less after considering all the other NAS HDDs in the market.
-SATA 6Gbps support it, and its spinning rate is 7200rpm.
+SATA 6Gbps supports it, and its spinning rate is 7200rpm.
 This ensures fast data transfer, especially when dealing with a larger volume.
 The cache capacity is 128MB.

 4. WD Red Pro WD6003FFBX 6TB

 Take advantage of the large capacity at an affordable price when you pick this NAS HDD.
 It delivers excellent performance with impressive reliability.
 You would not encounter any major mechanical issues even while running it constantly.
 It has 3D Active Balance Plug tech and NASware tech that improves its reliability.
 You can expect reduced downtime.
 The NASware technology offers exceptional system performance and simplifies the integration process.